How to Avoid a Flooded Basement

 If you have taken all necessary precautions and your basement has still flooded due to a plumbing problem, you should contact a plumbing professional right away.
 They can disconnect the water and troubleshoot the issue.

 You will then have to contact your insurance company and get to work drying everything.
+It’s best not to try any DIY options and instead leave it to a professional.
 If the problem is severe, contact a water damage specialist to clean and dry your basement before mold has a chance to grow.

 If flooding is a frequent problem, consider a waterproofing solution for your basement, which you can discuss with your trusted plumbing technician.